Benefits and Information for the Services provided.

 Cranial Decompression

-A therapy founded by Paul St. John to decrease compression on the cranial bones, open the sinuses and release tempro-mandibular joint (TMJ) tension.
+A therapy founded by Paul St. John to decrease compression on the cranial bones, open the sinuses and release temporo-mandibular joint (TMJ) tension.
 He did much research with dentists and found that it assisted the dental patients greatly in improvement of their condition.

 The oral cavity provides a great window to body changes and reflects signals to deep injuries and dysfunctions.
-Tempro-mandibular joint is the most frequent mobile joint in man and may show dysfunction due to multiple, repetitive, minor traumas as in defective dental bite in young people or various other reasons.
+Temporo-mandibular joint is the most frequent mobile joint in man and may show dysfunction due to multiple, repetitive, minor traumas as in defective dental bite in young people or various other reasons.
 Also in whiplash injury after a few weeks of neglected therapy, patients may have TMJ dysfunction (local pain, headache, tinnitus, dizziness, difficulty swallowing, referred muscular-skeletal pain, and sleep disturbance.
-Cranial Decompression significiantly helps with these conditions.
+Cranial Decompression significantly helps with these conditions.

 Visceral Manipulation